|

 generating Back-EMF nearly equal to the power supply voltage less losses

+such as the load and friction.
 When a sudden lower voltage is applied to the rotating motor

 by the motor controller the driving voltage seen by the motor is reduced